-Make sure all equipment is in excellent working condition including all winch, tongue jack, brake actuator and lines.
-Check lighting with battery.
+- Make sure all equipment is in excellent working condition including all winch, tongue jack, brake actuator and lines. - Check all trailer lighting including running, turn signals, and brake lights.

-Chapter 11 Towing
+Chapter 9 Towing

 This chapter covers towing basics including equipment, maintenance, and techniques of using a trailer.
 Check with state and local agencies for detailed information on required equipment, safety issues, and licensing.